 Let’s also remember that carry is not a simple accounting number.
 It can be accrued, earned, paid or even locked in escrow to secure future clawback obligations.
 These nuances will need to be considered if we are to speak of carried interest reporting in a meaningful way.

 The ultimate goal, of course, is more transparency – an objective we here at pfm have thrown our weight behind in the past.
 But carry is not as significant a number for purposes of discovering industry abuses as is travel expenses, broken deal fees and accelerated monitoring fees, to name a few areas where regulators have unearthed questionable practices.
 It’s possible a GP (alongside their accountants and lawyers) took a favorable interpretation of gray areas in the partnership agreement when running the distribution waterfall, but auditors are trusted to detect such abuses during the year-end review.

-Accordingly, we weren’t much surprised that a CalSTRS spokesman said that carry is “not a very meaningful number” when asked about the building fee transparency debate.
+Accordingly, we weren’t much surprised that last week a CalSTRS spokesman told PEI that ?carry is “not a very meaningful number” when asked about the building fee transparency debate.

 To be clear: it makes complete sense that ILPA and others are working on a template to facilitate more carried interest and expense reporting.
 Knowing how much performance bonus a GP receives can be useful from a due diligence standpoint.
 But let’s keep the recent scrutiny on carried interest reporting separate from the more interesting debate on controversial fees and expenses.